Jushl/ESVT/README.md

 # Demo
 1. We have put our model checkpoints here [ESVT: Goole Drive](https://drive.google.com/drive/folders/1CONoYjxOX9gsal1bxnj3PmixEKsv3p3L?hl=zh-cn)
+2. We have supplemented and modified the dataset, and the final dataset [EMRS Dataset](https://pan.baidu.com/s/1G30vw2NO3WvHO5Q2EViI6g) can be downloaded from Baidu Netdisk.

-2. Please download weights and organize them as following: weights
+3. Please download weights and organize them as following: weights

 &emsp;  └── ESVT/